bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 We can use this object to attach callbacks to the request, even after the request has completed.
-For example, we can use the `.then()` method of the jqXHR object to attach success and error callbacks; we can do this as many times as we'd like, it's a first-in, first-out queue.
+For example, we can use the `.then()` method of the jqXHR object to attach success and error callbacks.
+We can do this as many times as we'd like; it's a first-in, first-out queue.

     var success = function( resp ) {
       $( '#target' ).append(